DInfanger/pvalue_functions/README.md

 ## Overview

-A description of the package and some example can be found on the official [GitHub page for the package](https://github.com/DInfanger/pvaluefunctions).
+A description of the package and some examples of how to use the package can be found on the official [GitHub page for the package](https://github.com/DInfanger/pvaluefunctions).

 <!-- This repository contains R functions to create graphics of *p*-value functions, confidence distributions, confidence densities, or the [Surprisal value (S-value)](http://www.umsl.edu/~fraundorfp/egsurpri.html) (Greenland 2019).
 An R-script to reproduce the plots in the publication is also available. -->

-## Installation and recreating of the graphics in the paper
+## Installation and recreation of the graphics in the paper

-Install the package from CRAN using `install.packages(c("pvaluefunctions"))` and then load it using `library(pvaluefunctions)`.
+Install the package from CRAN using `install.packages("pvaluefunctions")` and then load it using `library(pvaluefunctions)`.

 <!-- Download the file `confidence_distributions.R` to your computer.
 You can either `source()` the function in R or open it, select and run everything.
 After loading the function, it's ready for use. -->